en-wl/wordlist/README.md

 ----------------------

 You can also filter the database to only show the information you are interested in and avoid noise.
-This works by creating a new database file that then needs to be reexported with `./scowl export-db`.
+You can either create a new database or simply export the results.

-For example, to filter the database to only include sizes 70 or lower:
+For example, to filter the database to only include sizes 70 or lower and export the results to scowl-filtered.txt:

+    ./scowl filter --size 70 by-line --db scowl.db --export > scowl-filtered.txt

+To instead create a new database with the results use:

-    ./scowl filter --size 70 by-line scowl.db scowl-filtered.db
+    ./scowl filter --size 70 by-line --db scowl.db --target scowl-filtered.dn
-    ./scowl export-db scowl-filtered.db > scowl-filtered.txt

-There are three ways to filter the database `by-line`, `by-group` and `by-cluster`.  `by-line` will only keep the lines that match the filter arguments.  `by-group` will instead keep the entire group, which is useful if you want to then edit the groups and reintegrate into the larger scowl database.  `by-cluster` will instead keep the entire cluster, which is useful to provide additional context.
+There are three ways to filter the database `by-line`, `by-group` and `by-cluster`.  `by-line` will only keep the lines that match the filter arguments, `by-group` will instead keep the entire group and `by-cluster` will keep the entire cluster.
 If you use the `by-cluster` option the `--show-clusters` option might be useful when exporting the database.
 For
 example:

-    ./scowl filter --size 70 by-cluster scowl.db scowl-filtered.db
-    ./scowl export-db --show-clusters scowl-filtered.db > scowl-filtered.txt
+    ./scowl filter --size 70 by-cluster --export --show-clusters > scowl-filtered.txt

 When filtering by line you can also remove some information, which can help simplify complex entries.
 The available filters are `size` to remove the size